livarb/turbo-chrome-ext/README.md

 - Add Turbo to site title
 - Add note to site footer
 - Add shortcut to Organization-page in main menu ("Orgs")
-- Changes javascript-based links to normal links so it's possible to open in a new window (v0.7)

 #### Front page
 - Shows last modified dataset-entries ("Sist redigerte data-oppføringer")